Let's start at the beginning, shall we?

 Photography is our hobby, and apparently we're quite good.
 When we realized that the hard drive no longer functioned, I literally almost threw up.
 Although we had just made a succulent dinner of honey-glazed salmon and salad, I didn't eat a bite that night.
 I couldn't.
 I was sick at the thought of all my photos, gone.
 Lost to the land of broken technology.

-e Gods of Technology to return my beloved photos to me.
+Nonetheless, I'm praying to the Gods of Technology to return my beloved photos to me.

 No, I thought.
 It can't be.